lindleyw/autonav/readme.txt

-		        none -- each row a separate table full -- combine all full rows into one table, with trailing row a separate table (so it can be centered) crop="1"        Crops images to fit exact size, or "0" to fit maximum into size. sharp="1"       Changes downsize algorithm from (smooth) 'resample' to (blocky) 'resize' (see below)
+		        none -- each row a separate table full -- combine all full rows into one table, with trailing row a separate table (so it can be centered) crop="1"        Crops images to fit exact size, or "0" to fit maximum into size, centering image; "2" crops from upper-left; "3" from top middle (useful with head-and-shoulders portraits)
+     sharp="1"       Changes downsize algorithm from (smooth) 'resample' to (blocky) 'resize' (see below)
      start="1"       Starts at the second image or page (counting from zero)